Persisted Results And Resource Refs

 Notes:

-:blob-storageslot automatically adds a required setup control for the storage root - authors can customize that control with
+:blob-storageslots add a required setup control for the storage root - authors can customize the default/prefix with

 - persisted blob resources are canonical